-I want you to know you can heal and make meaning from your perceived mistakes and the things that on the surface don’t seem to make sense; a deeper understanding, healing and moving forward is always possible.
+I want you to know you can heal and make meaning from your perceived mistakes and the things on the surface that don’t make sense; a deeper understanding, healing and moving forward is always possible.
 The key is this: rather than avoiding, dulling or escaping the darkness, you need to embrace it.

 In life, we experience a lot of darkness: grief, loss of self, trauma.
 Oftentimes we then act in ways that don’t serve the best version of ourselves, or we even sabotage our own efforts.
 We then harbor shame and self-judgment, resulting in more unhealthy actions and inactions – and a feeling of being stuck.

-My Dark Night brought on positive experiences too – receiving signs and synchronicities from the universe, adopting a dog (My whole life I had been afraid of dogs!), breaking into tough conversations with my husband.
+My Dark Night brought on positive experiences too – receiving signs and synchronicities from the universe which opened up my psychic and mediumship abilities, adopting a dog (My whole life I had been afraid of dogs!), breaking into tough conversations with my husband.
 All these experiences and more showed me I’d been trapped in my own limiting beliefs.
 Trapped by impostor syndrome, trapped by a severe lack of self-acceptance and self-confidence.
 And because I turned my back to these restricting beliefs and let them fester, they began to poorly influence my emotions and disrupt my life without me realizing the full extent.